l-koehler/converter/dependencies.md

     Is probably already preinstalled.
 If it is not, use your systems package manager to install it.
 Needed only for the GUI, but the program will not compile without it.

+Some more minor packages that are likely present and needed: tar, ar